 House dust mites are tiny insects, about 0.03mm long, look scary under a microscope but too small to be seen by us.
 They are definitely in our homes as house dust mites, or HDM, love room temperature (18 deg C to 26 deg C/65 to 80 deg F), humid (above 55%) homes where there are plenty of shed human skin for food.
 HDM feed on our dead skin, fingernails, hair, animal fur, bacteria, fungi and pollen.
 In your home, they are likely to be on the bed, mattress, carpets, upholstered furniture and curtains.
-There is no way to have zero dust mite in your home, but you can reduce their quantity by making the environment less favourable for them.
+There is no way to have zero dust mite in your home, but you can reduce their quantity by making the environment less favorable for them.
 It takes a lot of effort to keep the dust mites away, so we should understand a little bit more before killing ourselves with the cleaning.

 How does house dust mite affect your eczema child?